-Labour, though much more polished than in 1983, thanks to the red rose symbol and other behind the scenes innovations by the then largely unknown Peter Mandelson were well on the road to becoming New Labour, this would propel it to a massive victory a decade later.
+Labour, though much more polished than in 1983, thanks to the red rose symbol and other behind the scenes innovations by the then largely unknown Peter Mandelson, were well on the road to becoming New Labour, this would propel it to a massive victory a decade later.
 But in 1987, the party still looked vulnerable as did the Alliance led by the “two Davids” Owen and Steel.
-In Peterborough, Brian Mawhinney seemed safe against his Labour foe Andrew MacKinlay (who would be MP for Thurrock between 1992 and 2010, a seat now menaced by UKIP).
+In Peterborough, Brian Mawhinney seemed safe against his Labour foe Andrew MacKinlay (who would later be MP for Thurrock between 1992 and 2010).

 But as Lt.
 Col. Oliver North frequently said in the Iran-Contra hearings at about this time: “I was not aware” of all these things.

-I liked riding my BMX round the park and swimming in the Regional Pool (not the Lido so much as that was freezing).
+I liked riding my BMX round the park and swimming in the Regional Pool (not the Lido so much, as that was freezing).
 I could very nearly swim and cycle by 1987, though not simultaneously.
 I was never fat but disliked sport.
 I loved history.
 I was not the film buff I have become but I was already a big Blackadder fan, even though it was often unsuitable for a ten year old.
 I used to play very slow Atari 800XL computer games and fight with my younger brother (six).
 My older brother was just finishing his time at Reading University while my sister, just two months off being old enough to vote was then finishing her A levels.

 This was the first election I was aware of.
 I was not hugely impressed by any of the parties and had not yet developed any feelings of loyalty towards them.
-I found Mrs Thatcher’s affected way of speaking rather grating, as indeed my mother did and still does.
-But Neil Kinnock seemed boorish when he appeared on Wogan.
+I found Mrs. Thatcher’s affected way of speaking rather grating, as indeed my mother did and still does.
+But Neil Kinnock seemed boring when he appeared on Wogan.
 The Alliance roused no strong feelings within me either.
 I understood bar charts well enough from my Scottish Maths books to see that the Tories were going to win.

-My third year teacher Mrs Field (not her actual name) organised a mock election as the other third year class were doing.The Tory candidate, a bright promising girl, was something of a favourite.
+My third year teacher Mrs. Field (not her actual name) organised a mock election.The Tory candidate, a bright promising girl, was something of a favourite.
 As in all subsequent elections, I became emotionally involved but didn’t make a speech or do anything that involved work.
-Speeches were made by anyone not just the three main candidates.
-I think the Tories would have won the mock election anyway but Mrs Field was hardly an impartial arbitrator.
+Speeches were made by anyone, not just the three main candidates.
+I think the Tories would have won the mock election anyway but Mrs. Field was hardly an impartial arbitrator.
 Generally everyone made meaningless speeches e.g. “The Conservatives will build lots of houses” or “Look up “liberal” in the dictionary and it means…” or “Labour will make the schools better”.
-If someone spoke up for Labour though Mrs Field would sometimes interject with something like: “but how will Labour pay for all this?
+If someone spoke up for Labour though Mrs. Field would sometimes interject with something like: “but how will Labour pay for all this?
 With higher taxes!”
-Taxes sounded evil to our childish brains then.
+Taxes sounded evil to our childish ears then.
 Even though, in retrospect, they might have got us a proper classroom rather than the mobile one we were then sat in.

 These interjections prompted a few people to defect from Labour to Tory, ultimately pushing them into third place.
 The Labour candidate was a decent boy and a friend.
 I regret to say for the first and only time I VOTED CONSERVATIVE MYSELF.

 Yes, I know it wasn’t a real election and I admitted it at the time before I did it.
-My family weren’t impressed but knew I was only a child.
+My family weren’t impressed, but knew I was only a child.
 In time, I would be the only one of us to become a Labour Party member.
 But in 1987 I probably just wanted to back a winner.